sylabs/singularityce-community/roadmap.md

 *Not yet assigned to a release milestone.*

 * **Completely unprivileged mode with unprivileged fuse mounts** Modern linux kernels allow unprivileged fuse mounts and we should take advantage of that to avoid the need for setuid-root when possible.
 In particular, the privileged mount of SIF images has long been challenged as being potentially insecure.
-Use squashfuse for that when possible (while allowing a system adminstrator to switch back to setuid-root mount via configuration).
+Use squashfuse for that when possible (while allowing a system administrator to switch back to setuid-root mount via configuration).
 In addition, use fuse-overlayfs for features such as ``--overlay`` that require overlayfs, when possible. *Not yet assigned to a release milestone*

 * **Mellanox IB/OFED Library Discovery & Binding**
 https://github.com/sylabs/singularity/issues/76